Learning to write an essay. Zhilin and Kostylin (comparative characteristics of heroes)

 Let's compare Zhilin and Kostylin.

-- Sometimes it takes years to understand a person, and we will try to learn the heroes for a lesson.
-This is not an easy task, but it is quite solvable.
+– Sometimes it takes years to understand a person, and you and I will try to get to know the heroes in a lesson.
+The task is not easy, but it is quite solvable.

-- To compare, it means to find the common and the difference in their character.
+– To compare means to find commonality and differences in their character.

 What common?

-- Officers, served in the Caucasus, both were captured, both wrote a letter to send a ransom, participated in the escape.
+- Officers who served in the Caucasus, both were captured, both wrote a letter asking for a ransom to be sent, and took part in the escape.

-Of course, these are not character traits, but events, but they will help us figure out who a real officer and a real person are.
+Of course, these are not character traits, but events, but they are the ones that will help us figure out who the real officer and the real person are.

 Difference: